 Here are the Access Plan speeds and prices:

-These speeds may seem slow especially compared to HughesNet Gen5's up to 25mbps down, but considering that usage is unlimited they provide an interesting alternative.
+These speeds may seem slow especially compared to HughesNet Gen5's that provides up to 25mbps down, but considering that usage is unlimited they provide an interesting alternative.

 RV Entertainment with NightShift Plans

-These plans have the same daytime restrictions on streaming applications as the Access plans, but they have some special late night magic specifically for Netflix fans:
+As an alternative to the standard plans, the RV Entertainment plans are targeted at the RV community.
+These plans have the same daytime restrictions on streaming applications as the Access plans, but they have some special late-night magic specifically for Netflix fans:

 RV Entertainment service plans are for RV enthusiasts who regularly use Netflix for their video entertainment.
 The RV Entertainment plans are full-time, always-on satellite broadband plans that have a fixed monthly cost and include a late-nite "Free Zone", when Netflix movies and TV shows can be downloaded at full network speeds using NightShift.
 NightShift allows you to select content from Netfliix for download, then NightShift waits until your "Free Zone" period to download the content to your RVDataSat system's router, where it will then be available for your enjoyment at any later time.